-Hosted by our co-founders, inventor of the web Sir Tim Berners-Lee and AI expert Sir Nigel Shadbolt, and ODI CEO Jeni Tennison OBE, the ODI Summit gathers people from governments, businesses and civil society to discuss major issues of the day – from ethics to trust, business models to emerging technology.
+Introduced by our co-founders, inventor of the web Sir Tim Berners-Lee and AI expert Sir Nigel Shadbolt, and ODI CEO Jeni Tennison OBE, the ODI Summit gathers people from governments, businesses and civil society to discuss major issues of the day – from ethics to trust, business models to emerging technology.

 This is the fifth ODI Summit and we’re proud to be offering another lively, fun and interactive day with influential keynote speakers, discussions, performances and demos.

 You can find a ‘sneak peek’ of the agenda here.

 Welcome address, State of the Data Nation and Minister keynote

 The ODI’s CEO, Jeni Tennison OBE, will welcome the event, then ODI Co-Founders Sir Tim Berners-Lee and Sir Nigel Shadbolt will be interviewed by BBC R4 journalist, Aasmah Mir